Welcome to Londonderry

 The City of Edmonton believes that safe, adequate and affordable housing is fundamental to the physical, economic and social well-being of individuals, families and communities.
 Through its Affordable Housing Strategy, the City is taking a strong leadership role and using a full tool box comprised of funding, land, regulations, partnerships and policies to meet a wide range of affordable housing needs in all areas of the city.

-The Londonderry housing complex is owned by The City of Edmonton and is managed by Civida.
-At it’s peak occupancy, this site was home to approximately 80 families.
+The former Londonderry housing complex, owned by The City of Edmonton and managed by Civida, was home to approximately 80 families at its peak occupancy.

-Built in 1971, the site is now at the end of its life cycle.
+Built in 1971, the site was at the end of its life cycle.
 Through this redevelopment, new, safe, accessible housing, with a mix of subsidized and market housing, along with community facilities and other neighbourhood amenities will emerge.

 Phase 2 Public Meeting